Opportunities

 Current Projects

-Evidence Standards for Software Engineering and Computer Science (Available for Postdoc, PhD, MSc, USRA).
+Evidence Standards for Software Engineering and Computer Science (Available for USRA).
 Peer review—the foundation of science—is ineffective, unreliable, prejudiced, and opaque.
 It can only be fixed by transitioning to more structured review processes in which reviewers evaluate papers against specific acceptance criteria tailored to a paper’s individual research methodology (e.g. case study, controlled experiment).
-The successful applicants will create and evaluate tools to facilitate more structured review.
-The ideal candidate has good knowledge of web programming (e.g. HTML, CSS, Javascript) and an interest in research methods.
+The successful applicants will develop and refine our open source structured reviewing tools.
+The ideal candidate has good knowledge of web programming (e.g. HTML, CSS, Javascript) and a keen interest in science and research.

-Students in my lab generally do not use machine learning or do software repository mining (try Drs.
-Tushar Sharma or Masud Rahman), study big data, data science, artificial intelligence (try our AI cluster), or investigate internet of things (try Israat Haque).
+Prof. Ralph’s trainees study the fundamental sociotechnical challenges of our time using qualitative and quantitative empirical research with human participants.
+We don’t use artificial intelligence, large language models, or machine learning.
+We don’t do software repository mining, big data, or data science.
 We do not research scams including cryptocurrency, blockchain, NFTs or web3.0.
 We also do not use opinion-based pseudoscience like SWEBOK, PMBOK, the SDLC, or the Waterfall model.

 Why Dalhousie’s Software Engineering Lab?